1duxa/obsidian-quick-note/README.md

 # Daily Note

-A minimal desktop app for quickly appending notes to your Obsidian daily page — without opening Obsidian.
+A minimal desktop app for quickly appending notes to your Obsidian daily page.

 ![Daily Note screenshot](https://github.com/user-attachments/assets/f2290d9f-2a12-4e78-8ff5-047182a6a721)